johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-06-open-source-who-is-your-dr/index.md

 ## Introducing Ashley Claymore

 I've known [Ashley](https://github.com/acutmore) for years now.
 He lives near me in London and we regularly go for walks around the River Thames together.
-Perhaps more relevantly, he is a very talented engineer, a member of TC39, a Bloomberg employee and an open source maintainer.
+Perhaps more relevantly, he is a very talented engineer, a delegate of TC39, a Bloomberg employee and an open source maintainer.
 For instance, he works on Bloomberg's [`ts-blank-space`](https://github.com/bloomberg/ts-blank-space).

 He's a friend and I trust him.
 So I asked him if he would be willing to do whatever is necessary for `ts-loader` if I cannot.
 This is not me signing him up to toil down the open source mines for life.
 No. Rather, I have given him the relevant access to the `ts-loader` assets, and I trust him to make choices on its behalf if I cannot.